FuelLabs/sway/docs/book/src/basics/constants.md

 <!-- constants:example:start -->
 Constants are similar to variables; however, there are a few differences:

-- Constants are always evaluated at compile-time
+- Constants are always evaluated at compile-time.
 - Constants can be declared both inside of a [function](../index.md) and at global / `impl` scope.
 - The `mut` keyword cannot be used with constants.
 <!-- constants:example:end -->